cucumber/cucumber-ruby/README.md

 ## Copyright

-Copyright (c) Cucumber Ltd. and Contributors.
+Copyright (c) Cucumber and Contributors.
 See LICENSE for details.